Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 Can you explain the math to me?

 Sure.
 There are two main calculations going on.
-The monthly cost is calculated using a standard 174 hour work month, according to the US gov stats.
+The monthly cost is calculated using a standard 174 hour work month.
 The budget range is calculated using a x0.8 multiplier for the lower range and x1.4 for the upper range because projects are more likely to end up over the estimate than below it.

 What is the difference between Team and Task parts again?